TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Additional Ablations

-While a comprehensive study across all tokenizers at larger architectural scales remains computationally challenging, we trained a 7 billion parameter model (excluding embeddings) using the Llama-3.2 tokenizer.
-We compare its performance against the 1B model in \cref{tab:llama-scale}.
-Despite the 7B model demonstrating superior performance over all fourteen baseline LMs in \toksuite on canonical questions, the underlying tokenization robustness profile remains largely unchanged across scales.
-The two models exhibit highly similar robustness metrics, with the noise categories being the primary exception. \new
+While a comprehensive study across all tokenizers at larger architectural scales remains computationally challenging, we trained Llama-3.2 models at three scales: 300M, 1B, and 7B parameters (excluding embeddings).
+We compare their performance in \cref{tab:llama-scale}.
+Despite the 7B model demonstrating superior canonical performance over all fourteen baseline LMs in \toksuite (\cref{tab:llama-scale-canonical}), the underlying tokenization robustness profile remains largely unchanged across scales.
+The three models exhibit highly similar robustness metrics across most perturbation categories, with noise showing modest improvement at larger scales, but other categories remaining nearly identical.

-To further investigate the impact of architectural scale, we performed a secondary analysis using the same architectural families: Qwen-3 family (ranging from 0.6B to 30B), Llama-3.2 (1B and 3B), Gemma-2 (2B, 9B and 27B).
-As models within the same family share an identical tokenizer, this approach provides a proxy for assessing scaling effects on robustness.
-However, these models were not generally trained with uniform data or duration (e.g., Qwen-3~\citep{yang2025qwen3} reports distillation for smaller models).
-Therefore, we refrain from drawing direct performance comparisons between different families.
-The results, detailed in \cref{tab:qwens} (in the Appendix), reinforce that tokenization robustness remains a challenging issue relevant across all evaluated scales. \new